 Minutes after the sun passed the horizon in its entirety, the adventurers with the best hearing picked up a slight rumbling sound from the forest behind them.
 Turning their attention to it, they barely had time to mention it before the sound grew loud enough that others heard it.
 By the time most adventurers had turned around to find the source of the sound, a figure blasted out of the woods like an arrow, leaping into the air with a whooping shout of joy.

 He spun in the air, flipping thrice almost lazily, as if he was gravity had a weaker hold on him, before he landed thirty meters forwards from where he had leapt as if it was the most natural thing in the world.
-Smiling broadly, Ikfes bowed at the adventures, some of which had already started to draw their weapons in their surprise, but promptly put them away as it dawned on them that the thing that had just leaped that inhumanly long distance, was none other than their revered guild master.
+Smiling broadly, Ikfes bowed at the crowd in a flamboyant way, like a clown that had just done some party trick.
+The surprising stunt caught the adventurers unawares, and some of them had already started to draw their weapons in their surprise, but promptly put them away as it dawned on them that the thing that had just leaped that inhumanly long distance, was none other than their revered guild master.

 “Ah!
 Nothing like the mountain air and some morning exercise to get you going,” he said to no one in particular, stretching his arms back as he breathe in deeply, clearly savouring the moment.
 He allowed himself to exhale slowly after a second, bringing his hands down to his hips as he struck a refreshing pose, looking around at the adventurers.